DavidN0809/ECGR-3180/README.md

 /*description here*/

 Homework 2
-part 1 (2A)
+2A.cpp objectives
 Overload cout operator
-append and prepend a linked list
+Apeend and Prepend a linked list

-part 2 (2B)
+2B.cpp objectives
-check if list is empty and return true if so check if list has a specific node of s, if so return true reverse list
+check if list is empty and return true if it is check if list has a specific id of "s", if so return true reverse the list